eicrud/eicrud/README.md

 ## Support

 **Eicrud** is in active development and issues are taken seriously.
-Don't hesitate to create an [ticket](https://github.com/eicrud/eicrud/issues) or join the [Discord](https://discord.gg/VaGPqE7bn9) if you need help.
+Don't hesitate to create a [ticket](https://github.com/eicrud/eicrud/issues) or join the [Discord](https://discord.gg/VaGPqE7bn9) if you need help.